franklineker/angular-barbershop/README.md

 ## Installation

-Use `npm` to install and run the project:
+Use `npm` to install and run the project locally:
 ```bash
 npm install
 npm start